 Have questions?
 We’re happy to answer them!

 Yes.
 We offer free one-hour training classes on a variety of topics in the Savannah area.
 Please call us at 912-856-5597 or submit information on our contact form to find out more.
-We will also be releasing free online training courses in 2020.
-Subscribe to our regular updates so you’re the first to know when the free courses are released.
+We also offer free online trainings on occasion.
+Subscribe to our regular updates so you’re the first to know when free trainings are released.

 We understand that funds are often limited.
 If your organization would like assistance but doesn’t have the funds to pay for one-on-one services, we recommend a half- or full-day training to build your staff, volunteer, and board capacity.
 You can also split the cost of training with other nonprofits in your area.
 If you’d like to learn more about either of these options, email us or submit your information on our contact page.